oracle-livelabs/developer/db-operator-k8s/db-actions/db-actions.md

 - We'll reconnect to the database to validate our data is still there

 ### Objective
-Demonstrate database failover
+* Demonstrate database failover

 ### Prerequisites
-Lab 4 - Deploy a SingleInstance Database using a static NFS filesystem
+* You have executed Lab 4 - Deploy a SingleInstance Database using a static NFS filesystem